العربية

 Congenital anomalies of the pediatric cervical spine, particularly os odontoideum, present significant risks of atlantoaxial instability and compressive myelopathy.
 This comprehensive guide details the embryology, vascular anatomy, and radiographic evaluation of odontoid anomalies.
 It provides step-by-step surgical techniques for atlantoaxial and occipitocervical fusion, emphasizing biomechanical principles, preoperative traction, and precise graft placement to ensure optimal neurological outcomes in pediatric patients.

-Although congenital anomalies of the pediatric cervical spine—specifically those involving the odontoid process (dens)—are relatively rare, they represent a critical diagnostic and therapeutic challenge for the orthopedic surgeon.
-These anomalies can precipitate profound atlantoaxial instability, leading to catastrophic neurological consequences, including compressive myelopathy, vertebral artery compression, or sudden death from minor trauma.
+Although congenital anomalies of the pediatric cervical spine—specifically those involving the odontoid process (dens)—are relatively rare in the general population, they represent a critical diagnostic and therapeutic challenge for the orthopedic surgeon and neurosurgeon alike.
+These structural anomalies can precipitate profound atlantoaxial instability, leading to catastrophic neurological consequences, including compressive myelopathy, vertebral artery compression, vertebrobasilar insufficiency, or sudden death from minor trauma.
+The inherent hypermobility of the pediatric cervical spine, combined with the disproportionately large head-to-body ratio in children, exacerbates the biomechanical stresses placed upon a structurally deficient craniovertebral junction.
+Consequently, a comprehensive understanding of these anomalies is non-negotiable for clinicians managing pediatric spinal deformities.

 Image